noir-lang/noir_base64/README.md

 A Base64 encoding/decoding library written in Noir which can encode arbitrary byte arrays into Base64 and decode Base64-encoded byte arrays (e.g. `"SGVsbG8gV29ybGQ=".as_bytes()`).

+## Noir Version Compatibility

+This library is tested with all stable releases since 0.36.0 as well as nightly.

 ## Usage
 ### Configuration
 Start by selecting the encoder or decoder for your configuration.
 These are defined separately so that only one lookup table will be instantiated at a time, since many cases will require either an encoder or a decoder but not both.